-Have you ever noticed little black insects with red strips hopping around your lawn?
+Have you ever noticed little black insects with red stripes hopping around your lawn?
 You may also notice a white, foamy substance covering parts of your grass, trees or other plants.
 If so, these little guys are called spittlebugs, and given the opportunity, they can cause significant damage to your grass.
 Found predominantly in centipede grass, spittlebugs, also referred to as froghoppers, are garden and turf insects that feed on the fluids found in your grass and ornamentals.
 Overtime, this can cause grass to turn yellow or brown and die.

 What is a Spittlebug

 Spittlebugs are some of the most common turfgrass insects that can be found across the continental United States on almost any type of plant including roses, chrysanthemums, clover, grasses and other lawn and garden plants.

 Spittlebug nymphs in particular are the most damaging for plants because they hatch and begin sucking the juices out of grass.
 Nymphs are usually a light brown or light green color with red eyes.
 Adult spittlebugs are about a quarter of an inch long and can be found in various colors such as black, brown or yellow.
 The adults feature big, round red eyes and sometimes have distinct red, yellow or orange stripes across their wings.
 The color and pattern found on spittlebugs depends on the species.

 Eggs are usually laid in the late summer and survive on plant debris over the winter season.
 They begin hatching in early to mid-spring.
 Nymphs quickly locate host plants to attach themselves to and begin feeding.
 This is when they create a frothy, white substance, also called spittle.
 Spittle protects the spittlebug nymphs from predators.
 They finally reach adulthood in late spring or early summer and no longer require the protection from the froth.

 Signs of a Spittlebug Infestation